xreef/PCF8574_library/README.md

 Complete documentation, tutorials, and examples are available on mischianti.org.

 - 🌐 **[PCF8574 Main Article](https://mischianti.org/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/)**: The primary guide for this library with wiring diagrams and detailed explanations.
+- 📖 **[PCF8574 and rotary encoder](https://www.mischianti.org/pcf8574-i2c-digital-i-o-expander-rotary-encoder-part-2/)**: A guide to using a rotary encoder with the PCF8574.
 - 📖 **[PCF8575 16-bit I/O Expander](https://mischianti.org/pcf8575-i2c-16-bit-digital-i-o-expander/)**: A guide for the 16-bit version of this IC.
 - 🛠️ **[I2C Scanner](https://playground.arduino.cc/Main/I2cScanner)**: A utility to find the I2C address of your device.
 - 💬 **[Support Forum (English)](https://www.mischianti.org/forums/forum/mischiantis-libraries/pcf8574-i2c-digital-i-o-expander/)**: Get help and discuss the library.